mavaddat-javid-education/Red-DiscordBot/docs/install_linux_mac.rst

 .. _linux-mac-install-guide:

 ==============================
-Installing Red on Linux or Mac
+Installing Edu on Linux or Mac
 ==============================

 .. warning::

-    For safety reasons, DO NOT install Red with a root user.
+    For safety reasons, DO NOT install Edu with a root user.
 If you are unsure how to create a new user on Linux, see `this guide by DigitalOcean
     <https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart>`_.